Legal Insight Into Personal Injury Cases

 There is a statute of limitations for personal injury.

 The injured party has a set period of time to bring forward a lawsuit against the offender.
-This period is called the statute of limitations and usually begins at the time the person was hurt or notices their injury.
+This is the statute of limitations and usually begins at the time of injury.
 The statute of limitation will vary by state, so it’s important to become familiar with laws that are true for where you reside.
 If the plaintiff decides not to file a lawsuit, then once the statute of limitation passes, they are basically relinquishing their right to take legal action.

 There are reasons for a discovery process.

 Before entering litigation, all parties have a right to request information.
 So this step entails sharing of documents, answering questions, and providing related evidence surrounding the case.
 Discovery can feel like a prolonged process, but it’s a vital component leading to the ultimate verdict.
-The at-fault party who was reckless or negligent and caused the accident to happen should be held responsible for their lack of regard.
+The negligent party causing the accident to happen should be liable for their lack of regard.
 Understandably, there may be some details that each party is hesitant to share, but it’s imperative that everyone remains cooperative while discovery concludes.

 As a personal injury lawyer from Ward & Ward Law Firm can attest, the damages a person may experience because of a personal injury accident can be quite severe.
-Victims may be entitled to compensation and may want to get help sooner rather than later, especially as more loss accumulates.
+Victims may want to get help sooner rather than later, especially as more loss accumulates.